Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: Introduction

-{\sl Emission from The Torus:} The SMBH and the accretion disk are surrounded by an asymmetric dusty structure (the torus) which absorbs some of the UV and optical photons and re-radiates them at near-infrared (NIR) to MIR-infrared (MIR) wavelengths \citep[e.g.,][]{Neugebauer1979, Rieke1981}.
-Radiation from the torus dominates a quasar's emission at 1--40\,\um \citep[e.g.,][]{Elvis1994,Netzer2007,Mullaney2011}.
-The distribution of dust in the torus has been the subject of many studies.
+{\sl The torus:} the distribution of dust in the torus has been the subject of many studies.
 Early studies proposed a homogeneous structure in which the dust is smoothly distributed in a toroidal disk \citep[e.g.,][]{Pier1992,Efstathiou1995,Fritz2006}.
-However, these models are not able to describe some of the observed features, for example the 9.7\,\um\ silicate absorption feature in Type 1 sources \citep[e.g.,][]{Roche1991}.
-A significant part of the MIR radiation comes from the polar regions \citep[e.g.,][]{Braatz1993,Honig2013} which toroidal models could not explain.
+However, these models are not able to describe some of the observed features, for example, the 9.7\,\um\ silicate absorption feature in Type 1 sources \citep[e.g.,][]{Roche1991}.
+A significant part of the MIR radiation comes from the polar regions \citep[e.g.,][]{Braatz1993,Honig2013}, which toroidal models could not explain.
 A clumpy circumnuclear torus was then put forward as a possible solution \citep[e.g.,][]{Nenkova2008,HK2010,Honig2013}.
-Recently \sieb\ proposed a model in which the dust can be distributed in a homogeneous disk, or a clumpy medium, or a combination of both \citep[][]{sieb2005,Feltre2012}.
-Models which combine both features successfully reproduce the MIR spectra of AGN, including the 9.7. \um silicate absorption feature in Type 1 AGN, the radiation from the hot dust close to the sublimation temperature, and the MIR radiation from the ionization cone \citep[e.g.,][]{Braatz1993,Cameron1993,Honig2013}.
+Recently \sieb\ proposed a model in which the dust can be distributed in a homogeneous disk, a clumpy medium, or a combination of both \citep[][]{sieb2005,Feltre2012}. \sieb\ model reproduces the MIR spectra of AGN, including the 9.7 \um silicate absorption feature in Type 1 AGN, the radiation from the hot dust close to the sublimation temperature, and the MIR radiation from the ionization cone \citep[e.g.,][]{Braatz1993,Cameron1993,Honig2013}.\maz{ ARXSED incorporates the \citeauthor{Siebenmorgen2015} torus model.}